County Route 571 (New Jersey): Mercer County

-CR 571 at its northern terminus at Route 27 in Princeton.
+CR 571 past its northern terminus at Route 27 in Princeton.

-At this point, CR 526 forms a signed (but not officially designated) concurrency with CR 571 for the remainder of the route, with the road intersecting CR 607 prior to crossing CR 638.
-The route narrows to two lanes and turns north at this point, passing a mix of homes and businesses as it reaches the CR 615 junction.
-At this point, CR 571 becomes part of the state-maintained Route 64, a two-lane divided highway that carries the route over Amtrak's Northeast Corridor near the Princeton Junction Station at West Windsor.
-Past the terminus of Route 64, CR 571 continues northwest on two-lane undivided Washington Road, passing through wooded residential areas before intersecting US 1 at the modified Penns Neck Circle.
+At this point, CR 526 forms a signed (but not officially designated) concurrency with CR 571 for the remainder of the route, with the road intersecting with Hendrickson Drive (CR 607) prior to crossing the intersection of Clarksville Road (CR 638).
+The route narrows to two lanes and turns north at this point, passing a mix of homes and businesses as it reaches the intersection of Cranbury Road (CR 615).
+At this point, CR 571 becomes part of the state-maintained Route 64, a two-lane divided highway that carries the route over Amtrak's Northeast Corridor near the Princeton Junction Station at West Windsor serving Amtrak and NJ Transit's Northeast Corridor Line and Princeton Branch trains.
+Past the northern terminus of Route 64, CR 571 continues northwest on two-lane undivided Washington Road, passing through wooded residential areas before intersecting with US 1 at the modified Penns Neck Circle.
 Past the intersection, the road runs through the historic Washington Road Elm Allée, rows of Princeton elm trees that line both sides of the road.
 The road descends a hill before crossing the Delaware and Raritan Canal and Lake Carnegie into Princeton.
-At this point, CR 571 runs through the heart of the Princeton University campus, reaching its northern terminus at Route 27 (Nassau Street).
+At this point, CR 571 runs through the heart of the Princeton University campus, reaching its northern terminus at the intersection of Nassau Street (Route 27).